 Sexual Harassment Working Group

-- Review existing policies and procedures for reporting and dealing with sexual harassment for staff-staff, staff-student, student-staff and student-student cases.
+- review existing policies and procedures for reporting and dealing with sexual harassment for all types of cases

-- Examine how the lessons learned and recommendations arising from this review may well also be valuable in informing procedures for dealing with other forms of harassment (e.g. racially motivated or against people with disabilities).
+- examine how the lessons learned and recommendations may be applicable to dealing with other forms of harassment (e.g. racially motivated or against people with disabilities).

 What do we want to achieve and how long will it take?

 We want a credible and consistent College-wide system of reporting and investigation that is accessible to staff and students.
 The reporting system should enable us support any individual, either as a victim or a potential perpetrator, about whom a report may be made.